Replicants (The Bear): Filming

 Carmy toured Frank Lloyd Wright Home and Studio house museum in Oak Park, Illinois.
 The scenes were filmed over the course of one morning in early 2025.
 The historical site's digital communications manager, Christine Trevino, conducted the onscreen tour, pointing out and explaining key details of the building design and history to Jeremy Allen White and The Bear crew.
 The cast and crew were granted special permission to interact with objects and furniture that are usually off-limits to visitors and were permitted to film in the typically closed-off kitchen and balcony of the drafting room.
-Carmy views some of the "house's most resonant details including the barrel-vaulted ceiling, and stained-glass skylights, as well as the kitchen's old stove and wood-grained dining room."